bakkeby/dmenu-flexipatch/README.md

 ### Changelog:

-2025-10-16 - Added the dynamic height patch
+2025-10-16 - Added the dynamic height and quiet patches

 2025-05-28 - Added the colored caret and vi mode patches